Skip to content

 };

-If there is multiples content types for the same body, they can be specified using a union of string.
+If there are multiple content types for the same body, you can specify them as a union of strings.

 op uploadImage(@header contentType: "image/png" | "image/jpeg", @body image: bytes): void;

-There could be cases where you might the same endpoint to return different content depending on the content type requested.
-This can be achieved in 2 ways:
+In some cases, the same endpoint might return different content depending on the requested content type.
+This can be achieved in two ways:

-• using shared routes where different content response is represented as a different operation that share the same endpoint
+• Using shared routes where different content responses are represented as different operations that share the same endpoint.

-For example assuming there is an api that lets you download the avatar as a png or jpeg which is decided by what Accept header is sent.
+For example, an API that lets you download an avatar as either png or jpeg based on the Accept header.

 model PngImage {